 Agri-Traçabilité Québec (ATQ) is announcing that the Kurl-Lock 5-digit metallic tags sold as complementary cattle identification will no longer be available as of August 31, 2015.

-Agri-Traçabilité Québec (ATQ) held its Annual General Meeting on June 6.
-This event was an opportunity to look back on the activities carried out during the past year and expose the work undertaken for the advancement of traceability both on the provincial and federal level.
-This meeting was also the place to highlight the projects undertaken by the various departments of the organization, particularly in the horticultural and beef sector, the development of computerized tools, as well as the retention of identifiers.
+Agri-Traçabilité Québec (ATQ) held its Annual General Meeting on June 18.
+This meeting was an opportunity to look back on the activities carried out during the past year to prepare the launch of its new traceability platform called SimpliTRACE.
+This meeting was also the place to highlight the contribution of the ATQ team to the national project of building a single database by the Canadian Agri-Traceabilily Services (CATS) organization, also known as TraceCanada.

 To learn more, download the 2014-2015 Activity Report